iViraj/youtube-downloader/README.md

 # youtube-downloader
 This is a YouTube Downloader Tool for Termux in Android Only.
-To get started, Download the zip file.
+To get started, go to releases and Download the latest zip file.
 Extract it.

 ==================================